-Ray Chapman, star shortstop for nine seasons with the Cleveland Indians, might have ended up in the Hall of Fame had he not been fatally injured by a Carl Mays fastball at the Polo Grounds on August 16, 1920.
-An ideal number two hitter who crowded the plate, the 5' 10", 170-pound Chapman led the league in sacrifice hits three times.
+Ray Chapman, star shortstop for nine seasons with the Cleveland Indians, might have ended up in the Hall of Fame had he not been fatally injured by a Carl Mays fastball on August 16, 1920, at the Polo Grounds.
+An ideal number two hitter who crowded the plate, the 5-foot-10, 170-pound Chapman led the league in sacrifice hits three times.
 His total of 67 sacrifices in 1917 is a major league record, and he stands in sixth place on the all-time career list with 334.
 Chapman was also a legitimate offensive force in his own right: the right-handed batter led Cleveland in runs scored three times during his career, and paced the entire American League in runs and walks in 1918, with 84 of each.
 He also led the Indians in stolen bases five times, and his 52 thefts in 1917 remained the franchise record until 1980.
 In addition to his offensive skills, Chapman was also an excellent fielder who led the American League in putouts three times and assists once.
 Put it all together, and Chapman was, in the view of the Cleveland News, the "greatest shortstop, that is, considering all-around ability, batting, throwing, base-running, bunting, fielding and ground covering ability, to mention nothing of his fight, spirit and conscientiousness, ever to wear a Cleveland uniform."

 As good as Chapman was on the field, he was even more beloved for his infectious cheerfulness and enthusiasm off it.
 One of the most popular players in Cleveland Indians history, Chapman was a gifted storyteller who played the piano and once won an amateur singing contest.
-The good-humored shortstop also had a wide circle of admirers outside the game--his show business friends included Al Jolson, William S. Hart and Will Rogers.
+The good-humored shortstop also had a wide circle of admirers outside the game — his show business friends included Al Jolson, William S. Hart and Will Rogers.
 One newspaper described Chapman as a man who "was as much at home in the ballroom as on the ball diamond."
 His tragic death in 1920 sparked one of the largest spontaneous outpourings of grief in Cleveland history.

 Raymond Johnson Chapman was born to Everette and Barbara Chapman on January 15, 1891 on a farm near Beaver Dam, Kentucky, about 80 miles southwest of Louisville.
 The family settled in Herrin, a town in southern Illinois in 1905.
 Ray, the middle of three surviving children, did odd jobs as a boy and sometimes worked in the mines.
 Young Chapman played his first organized ball in 1909 for the semipro club in Mount Vernon.
 In 1910 he went to Springfield, Illinois, where he played every position except pitcher and catcher.
 "He was a very flashy player," recalled a Springfield teammate.
 "And he could run.
 He was a beautiful runner, the way he could pick up his knees.
 He was very fast, had a good arm, and was a good fielder, although at times a little erratic.
 And he was very jolly, a jolly guy.
 Always laughing, talking, singing."
 From Mount Vernon, Chapman went on to Davenport of the Three-I League, where he hit .293 with 75 runs scored and 50 stolen bases in 1911.
 Cleveland purchased Chapman's contract toward the end of the season and assigned him to Toledo of the American Association.